abrav970/ai_agent_/README.md

 ## Usage Guide

-1. **Upload a CSV file**: The first step is to upload a CSV file containing company names.
+1. **Upload a CSV file**: The first step is to upload a CSV file.
 The app will display the content of the CSV file for you to review.

-2. **Select Column with Company Names**: Choose the column that contains the company names.
+2. **Select Column**: Choose the column .
 The application will generate queries using these names.

 3. **Enter Query Template**: In the text input box, enter a query template.
-Use `{company}` as a placeholder for the company names.
+Use `{company}` as a placeholder.
 For example:
 "Find contact details for {company}"

+4.**Input extraction type**: Asks the user what type of data they want to extract (e.g., email, phone number, address).

-4. **Scrape the Web**: The application will send requests to SerpAPI to search for each query and retrieve the results.
-It will then use the Groq API to extract email addresses from the search snippets.
+5. **Scrape the Web**: The application will send requests to SerpAPI to search for each query and retrieve the results.
+It will then use the Groq API to extract information from the search snippets.

-5. **Download the Updated CSV**: After the emails and source URLs have been extracted, the updated CSV file will be displayed, and you can download it by clicking the "Download Updated CSV" button.
+6. **Download the Updated CSV**: After the emails and source URLs have been extracted, the updated CSV file will be displayed, and you can download it by clicking the "Download Updated CSV" button.